 - You can't use the sign-up process to add more users to a Marketing trial that is running on a trial tenant without a mailbox set up for the organization admin.
 Instead, each new user must be added in a specific way.
-For more information, see Add more users to a Marketing trial running on a trial Office 365 tenant.
+For more information, see Add more users to a Marketing trial running on a trial tenant.

 - You can't sign up using an @microsoft.com email address.
 If you are a Microsoft employee and would like to sign up for a trial, start by setting up an Office 365 E3 trial, which will provide you both with a trial tenant (where you can install the Marketing trial) and a new email address that you can use to sign up for the Marketing trial.
 More information: Sign up for a free trial.

 Configuration, installation, and first-run experience

 - The setup process can take up to two hours.
 The process might restart automatically during this time, which can result in multiple success (or failure) notifications being sent to you by email.

 - A known issue currently prevents you from running the setup wizard unless you have a Dynamics 365 for Customer Engagement license assigned to you on your tenant.
 However, although most of our customers do have this license, it's not actually required by the terms of the Dynamics 365 for Customer Engagement, any attempt to install the Marketing application will fail.
 As a temporary workaround, you can install a trial Customer Engagement plan (which will work for 30 days) and then install Marketing.
 You'll still need to convert your trial into a production instance before the 30 days are up, but this way you can start working in Marketing right away.
-You can install the trial from your Office 365 admin center as described in Purchase services.
+You can install the trial from your Microsoft 365 admin center as described in Purchase services.

 - You will now always receive an email summarizing the outcome of your setup.